EmileRolley/sustainable-computing/README.md

   </h3>

   <p align="center">
-  	An attempt to centralized <span style="font-style: italic">some</span> resources about sustainable computing.
+    An attempt to centralized some resources about sustainable programming and green computing.
    <!-- <br /> -->
    <!--  <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a> -->
     <br />